-The rights and remedies of bondholders with respect to the City's and the Authority's obligations under the Service Agreement and the 2021 Bonds could be significantly limited by the provisions of Chapter 9 of the United States Bankruptcy Code ("Chapter 9").
+The rights and remedies of Bondholders with respect to the City's obligations under the 2021 Bonds could be significantly limited by the provisions of Chapter 9 of the United States Bankruptcy Code ("Chapter 9").
 Chapter 9 permits, under prescribed circumstances (and only after an authorization by the applicable state legislature or by a governmental office or organization empowered by state law to give such authorization), a "municipality" of a state to file a petition for relief in a bankruptcy court of the United States if it is insolvent or unable to meet its debts as they mature, and it desires to effect a plan to adjust its debt.
 Chapter 9 defines "municipality" as a "political subdivision or public agency or instrumentality of a State."
-Thus, for purposes of Chapter 9, except as may be limited by state law, each of the Authority and the City would be considered a "municipality."
-As a result of the commencement of a federal bankruptcy case by either the Authority or the City, bondholders could experience delays in receiving bond payments, as well as partial or total losses of their investments in the 2021 Bonds.
+Thus, for purposes of Chapter 9, except as may be limited by state law, the City would be considered a "municipality."
+As a result of the commencement of a federal bankruptcy case by the City, Bondholders could experience delays in receiving payments of principal or redemption price of, or interest on, the 2021 Bonds, as well as partial or total losses of their investments in the 2021 Bonds.

 The Pennsylvania Intergovernmental Cooperation Authority Act for Cities of the First Class (Pa.
 P.L.
-9, No. 6 (1991)) (the "PICA Act"), prohibits the City from filing a petition for relief under Chapter 9 of the United States Bankruptcy Code so long as PICA has outstanding any bonds issued pursuant to the PICA Act.
-As of August 31, 2021, the principal amount of PICA Bonds outstanding was \$33,955,000.
+9, No. 6 (1991)) (the "PICA Act"), prohibits the City from filing a petition for relief under Chapter 9 so long as PICA has outstanding any bonds issued pursuant to the PICA Act ("PICA Bonds").
+As of June 30, 2021, the principal amount of PICA Bonds outstanding was \$33,955,000, with a final maturity date of June 15, 2023.

-The final maturity date for such PICA bonds is June 15, 2023, which would occur prior to the final maturity of the 2021 Bonds.
-Furthermore, if no PICA bonds are outstanding, the PICA Act requires approval in writing by the Governor of the Commonwealth for a filing under Chapter 9 by the City.
-If the Governor were to grant an approval for the City to file a petition under Chapter 9, and the City were to file, provisions of the United States Bankruptcy Code could limit the enforcement of bondholders' rights and remedies.
-For more information on PICA and legislation that was recently introduced in the House of Representatives of Pennsylvania that would extend the term of existence of PICA, among other things, see APPENDIX A - "THE GOVERNMENT OF THE CITY OF PHILADELPHIA - Local Government Agencies - Non-Mayor-Appointed or Nominated Agencies - PICA."
+Under the PICA Act, no additional new money PICA Bonds may be issued.
+If no PICA Bonds are outstanding, the PICA Act requires approval in writing by the Governor of the Commonwealth for a filing under Chapter 9 by the City and of the plan proposed by the City in such filing.
+If the Governor were to grant an approval for the City to file a petition under Chapter 9 and of the City's restructuring plan, and the City were to so file, provisions of the United States Bankruptcy Code could limit the enforcement of Bondholders' rights and remedies.
+See "THE GOVERNMENT OF THE CITY OF PHILADELPHIA - Local Government Agencies - Non-Mayoral-Appointed or Nominated Agencies - PICA" in APPENDIX A hereto.